Lithium phosphide: Synthesis

-Physical properties
+Physical and chemical properties

 Lithium phosphide forms red-brown crystals of hexagonal systems, space group P63/mmc, cell parameters a = 0.4264 nm, c = 0.7579 nm, Z = 2.

-Chemical properties

-The compound can react with water to release phosphine:
+The compound is a very strong base, and reacts with water to release phosphine:

-Li3P + 3H2O -> 3LiOH + PH3

 Uses

 The compound is proposed to be used as a potential electrolyte for solid-state devices.

+Related compounds

+Reaction of lithium with red phosphorus at 870 °C gives Li3P7.